- Timeline History of Redwater Creek Steam and Heritage Society Inc trading as Sheffield Steam and Heritage Centre.

 Council added the 2 adjoining blocks they bought for the Society to our main block.

-2014: Foundations for Regional Renewal Grant allowed work to begin to upgrade the station kitchen to commercial standard.
+2014: A Foundations for Regional Renewal Grant allowed work to begin to upgrade the station kitchen to commercial standard.
 It was ready to use in time for the 2014 SteamFest, much to Barb Wells and Jeanette Fishers’s delight.

 Won the Cradle Coast Regional Tourism Award (Festivals) and went on to win a Silver Award in the Tasmanian Regional Tourism Awards.